pebreo/pebreo.github.io/endgame/addendum.md

 * **Electricity:**  Harnessing electricity has transformed our world.
 It powers our homes, industries, and transportation, enabling a vast array of technologies and conveniences that were previously impossible.
 * **Food Preservation:**  Refrigeration allows us to store food for extended periods, reducing spoilage and ensuring access to healthy food year-round.
 This has dramatically improved food security and global access to a variety of food sources.

-These are just a few examples that highlight the extraordinary nature of these inventions and insights.
-They have fundamentally changed our lives, expanded our possibilities, and continue to shape the world we live in.

 ## In-progress : blockchain
 Blockchain technology is a combination of an electronic ledger, peer-to-peer file netorking, cryptography, and several other technologies.
 Heres more ibformstion: